 - They have no need to buy mailing lists.

 - They don’t need to waste valuable hours at networking events.

 - They certainly don’t need to pester people on social networks or ask strangers for recommendations on Linkedin.

 - They don’t need to invest in anything, other than the creativity required to produce a genuinely valuable newsletter, with useful content.

-That example shows how a business can grow a massively valuable marketing asset, by sharing real value — rather than pushing unwanted messages.
-If you invest in creating this kind of value driven marketing, it will improve your business beyond recognition.
+That example shows how a business can grow a massively valuable marketing asset, by sharing real value, rather than pushing unwanted messages.
+If you switch to this kind of value-driven marketing in 2019, it will improve your business beyond recognition.